-Algae is a green plant that grows in the water and belongs to a group that contains everything from mic roorganisms to seaweed.
+Regular Algae is (most commonly) a green plant that grows in the water and belongs to a group that contains everything from micro organisms to seaweed.
+(See my guide on what causes algae).
 Its green color comes from chlorophyll, the pigment that helps it use light and synthesize its food from water and carbon dioxide.

 Black algae is a type of bacteria called cyanobacteria which also contains chlorophyll which gives it a blue-green color.
 It also has other pigments which turn it black when mixed with the blue-green pigment.

 This kind of algae can be dangerous as it blooms in water bodies while killing all other animals and organisms around it.
 It does so by blocking sunlight and using up all the oxygen and nutrients all organisms need for survival.